 - Instant Pot boiled or poached eggs.
 Dinner got a lot easier onceI learned how to use our Instant Pot to poach eggs, or even easier, to boil eggs, If I haven’t got a better plan, I make a quick dinner by wilting some arugula in a wok (I like it better when it’s slightly cooked) and then topping it with a couple of soft-boiled (and peeled!) eggs, a little chunk of gooey burrata cheese, some crispy prosciutto, a few slices of roasted fennel, some black olives and whatever other goodies spring to hand.
 Delicious, quick and satisfying.

 - Trader Joe’s Gochujang almonds.
-In my first month of keto I got completely addicted to macademia nuts: every time I passed through the kitchen I’d eat two or three of those delicious babies.
-Then I finally realized that a single macademia nut has 20 calories and 2 grams of fat, so I moved the macademia nuts off the convenient shelf and into a big jar that I have to dig for.
+In my first month of keto I got completely addicted to macadamia nuts: every time I passed through the kitchen I’d eat two or three of those delicious babies.
+Then I finally realized that a single macadamia nut has 20 calories and 2 grams of fat, so I moved the macadamia nuts off the convenient shelf and into a big jar that I have to dig for.
 Now my go-to are these delicious low-carb flavored almonds from Trader Joe’s almonds, which I package up into 100-calorie bags so that I can keep a dose in my purse.

 - Whipped cream.
 Thanks to keto, I now have a whipped cream jar.
 Every two or three nights I whip some unsweetened cream.
 My bedtime snack is a half-cup of raspberries (if I’ve had a low-carb day, there might even be room for some blueberries, too) topped with a half-cup of whipped cream (or a quarter cup, if I’m close to my calorie limit) with a sprinkling of toasted slivered almonds for texture.
 No, it is not the same as the two scoops of B&J New York Super Fudge Chunk ice cream that I formerly consumed at that hour.
 But honestly, it may be even more satisfying.